 Mix all ingredients together and apply a thick layer onto a clean face.
 Take care to avoid the eyes.
 Let sit for 10-20 minutes as tolerated.
 Rinse thoroughly.

-I recommend exfoliating prior to use for better results (except not on a daily basis as you can exfoliate too much!) and following the masque with a great skin oil like Tamanu oil.
+I recommend exfoliating prior to use for better results (except not on a daily basis as you can exfoliate too much!
+A great exfoliating option is pink Himalayan salt with water) and following the masque with a great skin oil like Tamanu oil.

 The charcoal can be messy both for your bathroom/kitchen and may get in your hair – I typically do this facial masque before a shower to wash off in the tub vs. in the sink.